enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/PHILO 25/7 - Consolidated Mod 7.md

 | **Reformed Epistemology**               | - By Alvin Platinga<br>- It is about beliefs of God can be basic, accepted without proof.
 Like daritso<br>- Some beliefs can be rational if they came from reliable cognitive faculties |
 | **Will to Believe**                     | - In genuine, forced, and momentous choice experiences, that leads to transformative changes.
 Belief on God can be rational without sufficient evidefnce                                |

+# My Insights
+---
+We are truly in the globalized and modern world right now.
+And it is really true that encounters of people following different beliefs and traditions occur most frequently now in this era.
+I've got friends from different religions and not to mention that I am already a globalized person since I